rlinq/oznfdkncqhhn/README.md

 These playbooks will check your automation readiness of both the Manager server, and your Splunk infrastructure in simple assert tasks.
 When you have passed all assert checks, your environment is ready for the automation journey to start.

-**b**) run `./cca_crtl --setup` from the **cca_for_splunk** repo.
+**b**) run `./cca_ctrl --setup` from the **cca_for_splunk** repo.
 The wizard will ask you to provide the following information:

 * Name of your repo to store Splunk Infrastructure configuration (cca_splunk_infrastructure)
 * Name of your repo to store Splunk Onboarding configuration (cca_splunk_onboarding)
 * Name of your environment (cca_lab)

-When this information is collected a temporary splunk installation will be performed and used to generate a splunk.secret file, hash passwords and pass4SymmKeys.
-After the installation is completed you will be asked to provide the following information:
+When this information is collected, template files will be copied from the **cca_for_splunk/templates** directory to build the base for the two required repositories, when this is completed you will be asked to provide the following information:

+* Splunk Secret, this is the key used to encrypt and decrypt Splunk Passwords and secrets.
+Accept the generated key or provide your own.
 * The name of the admin user (admin)
 * The password for the admin user, a random password is generated.
 Store it if you choose to use it.
 * The general pass4SymmKey that is used by Splunk for S2S communication, like communication to license managers.
 If you have an existing infrastructure, use that pass4SymmKey.
 If not keep the random key.